agnostic-apollo/bindfs/README.md

 bindfs  -  https://bindfs.org/

 This repo has been patched to support NDK compilation for android, since some functions are not provided by bionic which are used in `src/userinfo.c`.
+Patch is done based on a termux [patch](https://github.com/termux/termux-packages/blob/master/ndk-patches/grp.h.patch).

 bindfs is a FUSE filesystem for mirroring a directory to another directory, similarly to `mount --bind`.
 The permissions of the mirrored